harryli0088/screen-capture/README.md

 capture your screen with pure JavaScript

 ## Usage
-First instantiate ScreenCapture then call the init() function with a callback which will prompt the user for permission.
-Once the user gives permission, the callback will be fired and you can begin getting screen captures
+First instantiate ScreenCapture, then call the init() function which returns a Promise.
+This will prompt the user for permission to share the screen.
+Once the user gives permission, the Promise is resolved and you can begin capturing the screen.

 ### HTML
 ```html